Green night at the Ecomuseum — Environment - Breaking Latest News

 The program includes the assembly of the tents and a snack at 17.30, followed by the following workshops at 18.30: Budding artists, with the colors of nature; “Minds that don’t lie” to discover the scents of orchards and gardens; Flotation tests of the garden and the chicken coop; then a recycling workshop will follow: Towards the sky: with the San Marco missile and the Romagna Mandala made with the tradition of the peasant abacus.

-After dinner, everyone is ready with Il Teatro del Silenzio, “The teacher tells”, “Dearest Pinocchio” exhibition and excerpts from the Pinocchio story.
+After dinner, everyone is ready with Il Teatro del Silenzio, “The master tells”, the exhibition “Carissimo Pinocchio” and excerpts from the tale of Pinocchio.

 At 21 mat party with the “Lord of the bells” show workshop by Joi Rotella.